 Check with your child’s teacher if there are any particular areas that you should focus on at home so that you are working together to support your child.

-Click here for further hints and tips to help you find out more about phonics and to hear the letter sounds, as well as how to help your child in the most effective way.
+Visit the Phonics made easy page for further hints and tips to help you find out more about phonics and to hear the letter sounds, as well as how to help your child in the most effective way.
 See below for information about My Phonics Kit.

 What should I do if my child is struggling to decode a word?